Skip to main content

 • Longer time to deliver insight.
 Not only does the example above cost more to do on your own, but it also takes considerably longer to implement.

 • Data governance and quality.
 Maintaining data quality requires effort.
 Typically, the best solution to this is a data stewardship process.
-It relies on dedicated data stewards who spend significant time ensuring data assets are clean, up-to-date, available, documented, secured, and conform to the company's data standards.
+It relies on dedicated data stewards who spend significant time ensuring data platform assets are clean, up-to-date, available, documented, secured, and conform to the company's data standards.

 • Ensuring compliance and enforcing security is pivotal.
 Storing sensitive data is an integral part of the data management strategy and should not be treated lightly, which of course, comes at a price.